 Admissions and Cost

-Tuition costs for the program range from $6500-$7500, and do not include accommodation or traveling for the two-week residential course.
+Tuition costs for the program range from approximately $6500-$7800.
 For more information about this certificate program, please feel free to contact the Department of Environmental and Global Health at email@example.com or the One Health Center at firstname.lastname@example.org.

 If you are not currently enrolled as a student at the University of Florida and wish to apply to this certificate program, please fill out the form below.